Michele Barry: Biography

 At least 75% of the global health workforce is female, as are the majority of caregivers and the most vulnerable patients.
 But with every step up the ladder, the proportion of women shrinks ...
 It’s a room full of men discussing women’s health.

 Her research interests are in the fields of global health, tropical medicine, and emerging infectious diseases.
 Taking an approach that crosses disciplines, she aims to take into account the local context of global health issues such as infectious disease.
 In her work she highlights how areas of global unrest are often centres of emerging disease.

 She shared her global and infectious disease expertise during the COVID-19 pandemic beginning in 2020 and has continued to support pandemic preparedness and prevention efforts at Stanford.
 In 2022, she advised the Centers for Disease Control on how to improve its vast quarantine system to help prevent future pandemics.

+Human and Planetary Health

+Recognizing the growing and grave threats that climate change and other environmental changes pose to human health, Barry has led many initiatives to help the medical and global health communities respond to these challenges.
+These include: